TheMaDdi3/themaddi3.github.io/_posts/2025-09-02-rpg-and-integral.md

 That matches another thought of mine, that D&D books are not a game, but more of a framework that allows you to bring on the table **your** D&D.

 I need more data and/or experiments to sustain or disprove the thesis.
 Everything in time.

+(*) Uh, I almost forgot this one.
+Yes, D&D's 2024PHB uses *player* excluding the Dungeon Master, but that's part of the lexicon.
+For the colloquial use of that term, the DM is still playing a game & is usually the one with some social duties, all delegable to others.
+So, yes, players, not capitalized nor italic, still include the DM ;)